aoloe/scribus-patches/README.md

   https://bugs.scribus.net/view.php?id=14326
 - remove the "Automatic creation of text frames" from the new dialog (eventually put it in the document settings)

+### Frames

+- unify the shortcut commands for "Fit frame to text" and "Ajust frame to image" into "Fit frame to content" and assigne the `ctrl-=` shortcut.

 ### Others

 - Remove all templates